check-solid-white-15px

 Care:

-Number of workers per nest : From approximately 150 to 200 workers, depending on the number of larvae and the nesting conditions.
+Number of workers to a nest: from +/- 150 to 200 workers, depending on the number of larvae and nest conditions.

-Keep a small colony in a test tube that can be placed in a formicarium with a hemp fiber substrate.
-If the colony is somewhat larger, they can move to a nest ball, or you can offer them a nesting frame in which they can weave a nest, provided the colony is large enough.
+Keep a small colony in the test tube that can be placed in the formicarium with a bottom of hemp fibers.
+When the colony is somewhat larger, they can move to a nest ball, or you can offer them a nest structure in which they weave a nest themselves, provided the colony is large enough for this.

-Heat with a heat mat, heat cable, or heat lamp.
+Heat with a heating mat, heating cable, or heat lamp.

 Nesting material